Watershed Rehabilitation Program (Rehab)

 Video: NRCS–Using new technology to keep dams safe | U.S. Engineering Solutions

 The NRCS has put together a video on how they are using DamWatch to assist in monitoring 12,000 dams across 47 U.S. states and Puerto Rico.
 Hosted by Larry Caldwell, formerly with NRCS, now with the Oklahoma Conservation Commission.

 NRCS and Project Sponsors

-A watershed plan is developed for each project that includes environmental impacts, costs and benefits, planned conservation practices and the responsibilities of involved parties.
-A variety of agencies and organizations can assist local project sponsors in plan development.
+A watershed plan is developed for each project that addresses environmental impacts, costs, and benefits, planned conservation practices, and the responsibilities of involved parties.
+A variety of agencies and organizations can assist sponsors with developing a plan.

-The NRCS provides technical and financial assistance to watershed project sponsors in the planning and installation of flood control and other conservation measures in approved watershed projects.
+NRCS provides technical and financial assistance to sponsors and assists them with the planning, design, and construction of the projects.

-Project sponsors agree to carry out specific parts of the project and are responsible for such things as:
+Project sponsors are responsible for and agree to carry out specific parts of the project, including:

 - Obtaining landrights,

 - Operation and maintenance throughout the evaluated life of the project (generally 100 years),